lemlac/mulem/docs/reference.md

 {0 as a, 1 as b, x, y} = tuple
 ```

 Tuples can be spread into a function using the `*` prefix operator.
-Functions can have named parameters in the same manner as desctructuring.
+Functions can have named parameters in the same manner as destructuring.

 ```mulem
 add(a: int, b: int) * {x: int, y: int}: int =